carpentries-incubator/SDC-BIDS-EEG-EEGLAB/_episodes/03-BIDS_init_EEG_EEGLAB.md

     >> git clone --recursive https://github.com/BUCANL/BIDS-Init-Face13-EEGLAB.git
     ```

-8. Open MATLAB and navigate to your project directory to make it your current path.
+8. Open MATLAB and navigate to your project directory (Face13 directory) to make it your current path.

 9. In the MATLAB command window type: